managedkaos/open-links-in-tabs/README.md

 olit
 ====

-Open Links in Tabs - URLs listed in a form are opened in tabs.
+Open Links in Tabs - URLs entered in a form are opened in tabs..